rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 3. If necessary use interpolation to obtain L, M and S values for the required age
 4. Substitute L, M and S in the final equation to generate an SDS.

 In most situations, the decimal age of the child falls *between* the available decimal ages in the reference data.
-If that is the case, an *interpolation* needs to be performed on the ages either side of the child's age, and the same applied in turn to the L, M and S values associated with each of the ages below and above.
+In this case, an *interpolation* needs to be performed on the ages either side of the child's age, and the same applied in turn to the L, M and S values associated with each of the ages below and above.

 ### Cubic Interpolation

-In most circumstances _cubic_ interpolation is used - this involves identifying 2 ages below and 2 ages above the child's age and substitution the following equation:
+In most circumstances, *cubic* interpolation is used - this involves identifying 2 ages below and 2 ages above the child's age and substituting into the following equation:

 If _t₀_, _t₁_, _t₂_, _t₃_, _y₀_, _y₁_, _y₂_, _y₃_, are given, and _t₀_<_t₁_<_t₂_<_t₃_, _t_ is in the range of [*t₁*, *t₂*], the cubic interpolation of _y_ for _t_ is: